colincookman/afghanistan_election_results_2018/codebook.md

 - **ps_code:** Unique code for each polling station, concatenating pc_code and ps_number.
 - **ps_number:** Polling stations are the booths within polling centers where ballots are cast; centers may have as few as one or as many as 21 stations each.
 Polling station numbers are sequential within but not across polling centers.
 - **candidate_code:** IEC numeric code for each contesting candidate, as reported on the IEC website.
 In most but not all cases, the initial one or two-digit prefix corresponds with the province in which the candidate ran.
 Candidate codes were included in some but not all IEC data releases; exact matches were generated using candidate names (which appear to be consistent within the website data) and ballot positions.
-- **candidate_id:** Remainder of the candidate_code, stripping the provincial prefix.
-ID numbers appear to be randomly assigned, without evident pattern or categorization.
 - **ballot_position:** Position the candidate appears on their respective provincial ballots (not results position, which is not consistent across all IEC pages).
 - **candidate_name_eng:** IEC transliteration of the candidate's name in English-language results data (appears to be consistent within the website data, but may not match other sources.)
 - **candidate_name_dari:** Dari version of the candidate's name (matched by candidate_code).
 - **candidate_name_pashto:** Pashto version of the candidate's name (matched by candidate_code).
+- **candidate_gender:** Male or female, based on a visual check of the candidate's photo in published IEC candidate lists.
+- **candidate_party_dari:** Dari-language version of the candidate's official party registration, if any, drawn from published IEC candidate lists.
+Standardized to correct some inconstituencies in spelling.
+- **candidate_party_transliterated:** Unofficial Romanized transliteration of the party's Dari-language name.
+- **candidate_party_transated:** Unofficial English transliteration of the party's full name.
 - **votes:** Votes received by the candidate in a given polling station (or in other aggregrated files, by polling center, district, or province).
-- **preliminary_winner:** Binary variable noting whether the candidate was designated a winner by the IEC in its announcement of the preliminary results.
+- **winner**: Binary variable noting whether the candidate was designated a winner by the IEC in its announcement of the preliminary or final results.
 Note that due to women's quotas, female winners will not necessarily correspond to their rank position.
+(The candidate key also includes distinct preliminary_winner and final_winner variables.)
-- **results_date:**	Regardless of the date of publication, the IEC dated all results to November 23 2018, the beginning of its reporting process.
-In actual practice, the reporting process concluded on January 15 2019.
-On initial release, this dataset is based on observations from a scrape of results data conducted between February 20 - 25 2019.
+- **results_date:**	Regardless of the date of publication, the IEC dated all preliminary results to November 23 2018, the beginning of its reporting process.
+(In actual practice, the preliminary results reporting process concluded on January 15 2019.)
+Final results reporting dates appear to accurately correspond with the date of release.
-- **results_status:** For use in differentiating preliminary and final election results, once the latter is released.
-All data in the initial dataset release is uncertified preliminary data.
+- **results_status:** For use in differentiating preliminary and final election results.

 ## [pc_plan_vr_2018.csv](https://github.com/colincookman/afghanistan_election_results_2018/blob/master/data/pc_plan/pc_plan_vr_2018.csv)
 - **province_name:** Province name in English, as provided by IEC.
 (Due to the lack of standardized transliteration, this almost certainly will not consistently match other datasets.)